Constellation-Labs/documentation-hub/stargazer/Guide/signingData.md

 ## Ethereum Signature Verification

-For signature verification we will be using the [ethers](http://www.npmjs.com/package/ethers) package.
+For signature verification, we will be using the [ethers](http://www.npmjs.com/package/ethers) package.
 The following snippet illustrates how you can verify message signature.

 ```typescript title="TypeScript"
 import * as ethers from "ethers";